Last Updated on June 29, 2023 by Tim Wells

 As a long-time fan of the NVIDIA Shield, I’ve owned and used multiple versions since it first hit the market in 2015.
 If you’re considering purchasing an NVIDIA Shield but aren’t sure which is the best version, you’re in the right place.

-In this article, I’ll walk you through the differences between my 2019 NVIDIA Shield TV and my 2019 Shield Pro and help you decide whether the extra cost of the Shield Pro is worth it.
+In this article, I’ll walk you through the differences between my 2019 NVIDIA Shield TV and my 2019 Shield Pro – the latest NVIDIA Shield models.
+Then I’ll help you decide whether the extra cost of the Shield Pro is worth it.

 Whether you’re a media streamer, gamer, or home automation enthusiast, I’ll give you the information you need to decide which version of the NVIDIA Shield is right for you.